-This IS/MND, maps, and Project information are available to download at the District 4 Environmental Documents by County website (https://dot.ca.gov/caltrans-nearme/district-4/d4-popular-links/d4-environmental-docs).
-In addition, a hardcopy of this IS/MND will be made available at the following locations in the vicinity of the Project:
+Hard copies of the SR 1 Culvert Replacement Project Draft IS/MND were made available to the public at the Point Reyes Library and Tomales Post Office.
+An electronic copy of the SR 1 Culvert Replacement Project Draft IS/MND was made available to the public at the District 4 Environmental Documents by County website (https://dot.ca.gov/caltrans-near-me/district-4/d4-popular-links/d4-environmental-docs).